-The Major part of the project will involve coding in Python and use of telepathy-glib and six libraries.
-Possible changes in the documentation for port to python 3 will involve the use of Latex as well.
+The Major part of the project will involve coding in Python and the use of telepathy-glib, six and Gtk libraries.
+Possible changes in the documentation for the port to python 3 will involve the use of Latex as well.